 The Posada Amazonas Lodge

 A community owned lodge and only 45 minutes from Puerto Maldonado, the Posada Amazonas Lodge is a great place to enjoy the Amazon Rainforest.
-Choose from a variety of add-on activities, such as kayaking, canopy climbing, and jungle mountain biking as well as the regular activities, such as guided trail walks, visiting an Amazon lake, and climbing a fantastic canopy tower.
+Enjoy guided trail walks, visiting an Amazon lake, and climbing a fantastic canopy tower.

 The lake near the Posada Amazonas Lodge is a good place to spot giant river otters and a number of lake-living birds.
 This is a great lodge to enjoy on a short 2 or 3 day Amazon Rainforest tour where you will tour the rainforest with your Amazon guide.
 Enjoy spotting several different monkeys, such as howler monkeys, tamarins, and squirrel monkeys, plus a number of other animals.
 You can see a small clay lick, which peccaries and different monkeys visit to obtain their salts, and climb a canopy tower to see out over the Amazon rainforest.